 Why?
-Because God waits for your permission to unfold his amazing plan for your life.
-He will never force his plan on you — a plan that includes healing from pain, freedom from sin and guilt, and the reality of never-ending life.
-Rather than forcing his plan on anyone, he patiently and lovingly waits for you to say YES to him.
-Isn’t that amazing?
-The creator of the universe waits for you and me to say YES to him.
+Because God waits for your permission to unfold his incredible plan for your life — a plan that includes healing from pain, freedom from sin and guilt, and the reality of never-ending life.
+Rather than forcing his plan on anyone, he patiently and lovingly waits for us to say YES to him.
+It’s truly incredible: The creator of the universe waits for you and me to say YES to him.

 Some people never say YES to God.
 They live their lives saying NO — rejecting God’s plan and choosing to live by their own rules and desires.
 The problem is, if you live by your own rules, you’ll die by them as well.
-God’s word, the Bible, is clear: every plan but his leads to death.
+God’s word, the Bible, is clear about this: every plan but his leads to death.
 Only his plan leads to life.
 The Bible tells us, “For the wages of sin is death, but the free gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).

 Here is God’s promise, spoken by Jesus: “For God loved the world so much that he gave his only Son so that anyone who believes in him shall not perish but have eternal life.
-God sent his Son into the world not to judge the world, but to save the world through him” (John 3:16).
+God sent his Son into the world not to judge the world, but to save the world through him” (John 3:16-17).

 Saying YES to God means: